 NAFCU has made MBL reform an integral part of its Coronavirus relief efforts.
+As a result of NAFCU advocacy Representatives Bonamici, Haaland and Young sent a letter to House leadership urging them to provide relief for credit unions from the MBL cap in phase four relief legislation.
 In letters sent to President Trump, National Economic Council (NEC) Director Larry Kudlow, House Financial Services Committee (HFSC) Chairwoman Maxine Waters, and HFSC Subcommittee Chairs, NAFCU advocated for greater relief and flexibility from the MBL cap.
 More specifically, NAFCU asked the Administration and HFSC leadership to raise the cap from 12.25 percent to 20 percent of the credit union’s assets; raise the threshold for what counts as a business loan; exempt loans to our nation’s veterans; and exempt all government-backed loans (such as SBA loans).

 National Credit Union Administration Rulemakings